 As discussed in Note 2 to the financial statements, New York State Workers' Compensation Laws impose an asset to liability requirement on group self-insurers, including the Trust.
-At December 31, 2010, the Trust does not meet the minimum regulatory standards.
+At December 31, 2011, the Trust does not meet the minimum regulatory standards.
 Also as more fully described in Note 1 to the financial statements, the Trust has terminated its status as a group self-insurer and as of January 1, 2009, the Trust no longer provides workers' compensation coverage and continues to operate in run-off status until all of its claim obligations have been fulfilled.
+In addition, the Worker's Compensation Board policy regarding cash flow monitoring would permit the Worker's Compensation Board to assume administration of the Trust if projected cash flows fall below specified requirements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of NY Transportation Workers' Compensation Trust as of December 31, 2010 and 2009, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of NY Transportation Workers' Compensation Trust as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.